Anthony11-hub/Medical-ChatGPT-bot/README.md

-# Medical Health Assistant API with GPT-3 Language Model
+# Medical Health Assistant Chatbot with GPT-3 Language Model
 This chatbot uses RESTful API that utilizes the GPT-3 language model to provide expert medical advice and assistance to users.
 The chatbot is designed to help users self-diagnose various illnesses and medical conditions and provide expert advice on self-treatment options using home remedies.

 # Getting Started With the API